Madhan1012/Chennai-Environmental-Monitoring/README.md

 ### 3. Analytics Pipeline
 * **Spatial Join:** Sensors are mapped to administrative zones using PostGIS `ST_Contains`.
 * **Risk Scoring:** A custom algorithm weights PM2.5 concentrations against Indian National Air Quality Standards to generate a "Health Risk Index."

+To refresh the data and generate all maps and charts, run: " run_all.sh "